UK Health Security Agency: Role

-Controversy
+Controversies

 Response to its formation

 A 2020 BMJ editorial described the creation of the agency as "extremely foolhardy".
 It characterised the National Institute for Health Protection as "seem[ing] remarkably similar to the Health Protection Agency abolished in 2013."
 An August 2020 editorial in The Spectator welcomed the return to an organisation similar in remit to that agency; it criticised Public Health England's focus on health improvement topics such as obesity and binge drinking, arguing that these should be tackled by local NHS health teams.
 In August 2020 The Telegraph welcomed the change, characterising PHE as the quango "responsible for many critical failures over the course of this [COVID-19] pandemic" that had to be scrapped.

 On 2 September 2020, more than 70 health organisations wrote to the government to express concern about the future of health improvement work under these changes.

 The appointment of Lady Harding as interim executive chair of the new body was criticised by health experts as she did not have a background in health, and because of her political position.
 The Guardian quoted allies of hers who, in response, said that she had quickly learned after being appointed chair of NHS Improvement in 2017 and that she had a record of "getting things done" while working in business.

 The timing of the reorganisation, during the ongoing pandemic response, was criticised by various health experts and other bodies, including the editorial in the BMJ, the Institute for Government, The King's Fund, and Christina Marriott, the chief executive of the Royal Society for Public Health.
 An editorial in The Guardian compared it to "reorganising a fire brigade as it tries to put out a blaze" and said the decision had been made without proper consultation or scrutiny.

+Vaccine data

+In November 2025, the UKHSA was criticised by anti-vaccination campaigners for withholding data on deaths following vaccination against COVID-19.
+UsForThem, an anti-vaccine campaign group, requested under freedom of information laws that the UKHSA publish data on vaccines received by adults who died between 2021 and 2023, in addition to anonymised data on the vaccination campaign that the agency had published in 2024.
+The agency refused this request, citing patient confidentiality.
+UsForThem then appealed to the First-tier Tribunal, which upheld the agency's position.